jannikbuschke/formik-antd/README.md

 ## Input components

-As forms deal with user input this library aims to provide bindings for all **AntD input components** (the ones in the [Data Entry](https://ant.design/components/auto-complete/) section).
-All data entry components have the same api (name and props) and additionally expose [Formik Field Props](https://jaredpalmer.com/formik/docs/api/field#reference):
+As forms deal with user input this library aims to provide bindings for all Ant Design *input* components (the ones in the [Data Entry](https://ant.design/components/auto-complete/) section).
+All bound components have the same api as there Antd counterpart (component name and props) and additionally expose [Formik Field Props](https://jaredpalmer.com/formik/docs/api/field#reference):

 ```
 {